driveralex/AC562/CR.md

 }
 ```

-Those function can be perforemed more efficiantly.
+Those functions can be performed more efficiently.

 ## TP2

 ### 1) Introduction

 TP2 is focused on creation of undirected random graph model.
-Once the model builded, we uses metrics to extract some of there caracteristiques.
+Once the model build, we use metrics to extract some of their characteristic.

 ### 2) Erdos-Renyi model

-The Graph Erdos-Renyi G(n, p) = (V,E) constructed from a set V of n vertices.
+The Graph Erdos-Renyi $G(n, p) = (V,E)$ constructed from a set $V$ of $n$ vertices.
-The edge between 2 vertices i and j exists with probability p.
+The edge between 2 vertices $i$ and $j$ exists with probability $p$.

-Below is a propostion of algorthiym :
+Below is a proposition of algorithm:

 ```r
 Erdos_Renyi <- function(n,p)